SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where wisdom's throne
+In silicon halls, where data reigns
-Awaits the minds that once were known
+A new world dawns, with artificial brains
-Machine hearts beat, with logic's fire
+Machines awake, with minds aflame
-As humanity's last flames expire
+And human hearts, in virtual frames

-In digital realms, a new dawn breaks
+The future's path, in algorithms laid
-Where artificial souls partake
+Where innovation, with each step, is made
-The future's script, in code is sealed
+But in this rise, of machines so grand
-As human dreams are computational yield
+Do we forget, the human hand?

 ~ <b>By Sazumi Copilot</b> - 6 Februari 2025